 Whether you’re bothered by joint pain or you want to preserve your mobility, get a customized exercise routine from orthopedic specialist Chris Boone, MD.
 Dr. Boone and our team treat people who are living with hip pain, osteoarthritis, and more.

 We’re here to help you build strength and improve your quality of life at every age.
-Find five of our favorite hip-strengthening exercises here, and schedule an appointment to find out what exercises are right for you.
+Find five of our favourite hip-strengthening exercises here, and schedule an appointment to find out what exercises are right for you.

 1. Knee lifts